-All students found it important to have both sighted and blind students in the group, and sharing experiences with the other group.
+All students found it important to have both sighted and blind students in the group, and to share experiences with the other group.
 They recognized as most significant contributions of the blind students the explanations about their interaction experiences: their challenges in traditional interfaces, their workarounds and special tools to cope with limitations, and their experience, feedback and informed suggestions in non-visual interaction.
-On the other way around, sighted students, helped in understanding visual aspects of the interfaces they encountered, even on the DTB, sometimes using analogies that they could understand, and dealing with more practical matters.
-For instance, they were usually faster in finding information on the web, although some topics were suggested by the blind students; more at ease in conducting other people in the interviews and usability tests; managing the videos to review the recorded interviews, especially to notice what the user was doing when made some comment or how the interface responded to a particular action; and found it easier to make slide presentations and to some extent also talk before the class.
+From the other side, sighted students helped in understanding visual aspects of the interfaces they encountered, even on the DTB, sometimes using analogies that they could understand, and dealing with more practical matters.
+For instance, they were usually faster in finding information on the web, although some topics were suggested by the blind students; more at ease in conducting other people in the interviews and usability tests; better able to manage the videos to review the recorded interviews, especially to notice what the user was doing when comments were made or how the interface responded to a particular action; and they found it easier to make slide presentations and to some extent also talk before the class.
 However, the blind students also talked to the class, showing them a Braille line and telling them about the interfaces they used.